What You'll Learn and Receive

 Who should take this course:

-Anyone who already has some PLC experience and would like to learn how to setup and program the Allen-Bradley line of Micro800 Nano Programmable Controllers.
+Anyone who has basic PLC knowledge and wants to learn how to setup, program, and troubleshoot Allen-Bradley's Micro800 line of PLCs.

-- An internet connection to download the free CCW programming software from Rockwell's website
+- An internet connection to take this online course as well as to to download the free CCW programming software from Rockwell's website

 - Any Micro800 Controller and compatible programming cable (most use USB or Ethernet)

 - Note: The Micro810 requires an optional USB adapter to be programed with CCW

 - A Windows PC compatible with the above software (see below) and controller (USB and/or Ethernet port)